 She shares her home with her husband Dan, Tink, a tiny 3lb Chihuahua,and Ryuk, a German Shepherd Dog who is her sport dog.
 The newest addition to the family is her daughter Arya.

 Janet has been a member of our team since the beginning of 2010.
 She teaches several of our puppy and manners classes and is also one of our private trainers.
 In addition, Janet works with Jonathan to fine tune our various class curriculum.
 She has a fine grasp of how to help solve training problems.
 She loves helping dogs learn and is eager to share advice on ways to keep your dog healthy and happy.

 Whether she’s training her own dog, volunteering at an animal hospital or walking dogs at a local rescue, animals have always been a big part of Janet’s life.
 She started training in 2006, when her parents rescued a Shepherd-Lab mix, and she understands the gratification that training can bring to dogs and their owners.
 When she’s not here you can find her on Twitter or on her surfboard tubing it at Malibu beach.

 Noah Kellawan, CPDT-KA

-When not at work Noah enjoys his artwork and goes to school.
+When not training dogs, Noah does metalwork art.
 He also loves road biking to satisfy his need for speed.
-Noah also helps out local dog rescues by fostering dogs in his home.